 Mayor of Havering, Councillor Linda van Den Hende, said:

 “These young people are amazingly talented and I’m honoured to present them with the award to help them develop their gifts.
 I hope that this award helps them to achieve their goals and inspire others.
-Our Borough actively supports cultural and sporting achievements and ceremonies like Havering Talented 30 demonstrate this.”
+Our Borough actively supports cultural and sporting achievements and ceremonies like Havering Talented 30.”

 The awards ceremony, held at myplace Youth Centre, Harold Hill was sponsored by Havering Council.